AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

 # Fusion 360 Gym
-A 'gym' environment for training ML models to design using Fusion 360.
+A 'gym' environment for training ML models locally to design using Fusion 360.
 Consists of a 'server' that runs inside of Fusion 360 and receives design commands from a 'client' running outside.

 ![Drawing a couch](https://i.gyazo.com/f667c274c2542ddd7ee5aef81af0614a.gif)